sergueik/springboot_study/basic-influxdb/README.md

 connect to shell in the container docker exec -it $IMAGE sh
 ```

+if the other base image used for the influx container, define the container name when creating and connect to the named one.

 in the container use `influx` to create database:

 ```sh